How to Count Baby Kicks and When to Call Your Doctor

 Can Stress Affect My Baby’s Kick Counts?

 Yes, stress can affect your baby’s kick counts.
-When you’re stressed, it may impact your baby’s movements.
-It’s crucial to monitor changes and consult your doctor if you notice significant differences or concerns.
+When you’re under stress, it may influence your baby’s movements.
+Monitor any changes and consult your doctor if you notice significant differences.

 What if I Have an Anterior Placenta?